Merging sequential e-values via martingales

-Certainly, an average of the above procedures with different orders or different strategies is still an ie-merging function.
-This corresponds to a randomized betting strategy of the decision maker: at each step, she can generate $\pi(k+1)$ and $s(\mathbf e^\pi_{(k)} )$ using some distributions that depend on the past observations and decisions.
+Certainly, an average of ie-merging functions obtained by this procedure with different orders or different strategies is still an ie-merging function.
+This corresponds to a randomized betting strategy for the statistician: at each step, he can generate $\pi_{k+1}$ and $s(\mathbf{e}^\pi_{(k)})$ using some distributions that depend on the past observations and decisions.